TheOdinProject/curriculum/CONTRIBUTING.md

 	$ git checkout -b fix/fixed-bug-name
 	```

-4. When you have finished and are ready to submit a Pull request:
+4. When you have finished, ensure your markdown is correctly formatted and rendering properly using our [markdown preview](https://www.theodinproject.com/lessons/preview) tool.

-**Before you submit your pull request ensure your markdown is correctly formated and rendering properly**
+5. If the markdown if correctly formatted, you are ready to submit a pull request:
 **Push your branch to your fork**
 ```
 $ git push origin <your branch name here>